 What Compensation Can I Recover for a Brain Injury?

 In cases of brain injury, the damages pursued are typically very high in value.
 For many victims of brain injury, the person’s life is forever changed.
 At Cogburn Law, our team of Las Vegas accident attorneys is dedicated to protecting the rights and interests of injured people.
 Our Las Vegas brain injury lawyers can file a lawsuit against the negligent party when a fair settlement is not possible outside court.
 We have received many honors and awards for our legal services, and for achieving many high-value jury awards and settlements in cases of serious injury.

 The damages paid in brain injury cases are assessed on an individual basis but must reflect the extent of the changes in a victim’s life.
 They typically include compensation for:

 - Medical care and treatment, current and future

 - Lost wages and lost earning capacity

-- The impact upon the quality of life
+- The impact on the quality of life

 - Pain and suffering